Zilliqa/ZRC/zrcs/zrc-1.md

 ### A. Roles

+The contract's transitions are accessible on a role basis.

 | Name | Description
 |--|--|
 | Contract Owner | The owner of the contract initialized by the creator of the contract. |